MA History of Art and Scottish Literature

 Studying Scottish Literature will develop your:

 You will study a broad range of texts and different approaches to reading.
-You will gain an understanding of the cultural contexts of all major periods of Scottish literature, from the late middle-ages to the present.
+Through poetry, drama and prose, you will gain an understanding of the cultural contexts of all major periods of Scottish literature, from the late middle-ages to the present.

-We are the oldest department of English Literature in the UK and one of the longest established in the world.
-We are also proud to be based in the heart of the first UNESCO World City of Literature.
+We are the oldest department of literature in the UK and one of the longest established in the world.
+We are proud to be based in the heart of the first UNESCO World City of Literature, a city that many of Scotland's greatest writers have called home.

 Year 1